MailTape/MailTape-v1/_posts/2018-06-03-MALFNKTION.md

 _Sanjay_: **"**Rapping in Korean, the New York City and Seoul-based producer [Kathy Yaeji Lee](https://www.yaeji.nyc/) delivers a nonchalant and breathy vocal track that glides over propulsive drums instead of sinking right into them.
 A great example of an ocean-deep strain of house, hip hop, and subversive pop with a fervent DIY aesthetic.**"**

 ##  Dualist Inquiry – Soleil
 _Sanjay_: **"**[Dualist Inquiry](https://soundcloud.com/dualistinquiry) is the solo electronic dance project of Sahej Bakshi, a producer, guitarist and composer based in New Delhi.
 It's a blissful blend of guitar and downtempo electro beats from his 2013 album, Doppelganger.
-Its use of synth bass and conga drums transforms my surroundings into a calm environment.**"**
+The use of synth bass and conga drums transforms my surroundings into a calm environment.**"**

 ## Tigue – .......
 _Sanjay_: **"**Founded as a string quartet in 2014 in Cape Town, [Shh..Art Ensemble](http://shhart.com/) is now a flexible configuration of players including strings, vocals, electronics and a range of Southern African instruments.
 Originally recorded by Massive Attack and Ghostpoet, this composition—arranged by [previous MailTape guest Cara Stacey](https://www.mailta.pe/247/cara-stacey/)—sounds so relaxed yet casually surreal, as if lying awake beneath the stars.**"**